-Here’s one of the most important things to know about how credit card debt works.
-Let’s say you have a $1,000 balance and that you stop going any further into debt.
-And let’s say you pay the minimum amount that the credit card company requires each month.
+Let’s say you have a $1,000 balance and that you commit to going no further into debt.
+Let’s also say you pay the minimum amount that the credit card company requires each month.

 Isn’t that incredibly kind of your credit card company?
 I mean, who else that you owe money to asks for less each month?

 Of course, it isn’t kindness at all.
 It’s math.
 Your monthly payment is based on a percentage of your balance.
 If your balance is going down a little each month, then your required minimum payment will go down a little each month, too.

 Paying this declining minimum payment each month is what will keep you in debt for approximately… forever!

 In our $1,000 balance example, assuming your credit card charges 18% interest and requires a minimum monthly payment of 4% of the balance, paying the declining minimum payment would take you nearly six years to pay off that debt.
 And it would cost you nearly $475 in interest.